Easing Tension Between Your Boss and You; How to Deal with Difficult Supervisors

 -You could picture him as any figure that makes you feel comfortable and happy, the sillier, the better!

 2.)
-Great creative visualization tactic from Deepak Chopra
+Great creative visualization tactic from Deepak Chopra:

 You picture yourself looking at your boss, or whomever you wish to focus on, and say to him, while looking him straight in the eye, "I am a beautiful person.
 I am a wonderful person.
 I love myself exactly as I am."
 As you repeat these words, with confidence, you begin to see your boss's face relaxing, accepting with love and admiration, what you're saying as truth.

 3.)
-Another great visualization
+Another great visualization:

 Picture yourself in a parade, on top of a float, looking out at everyone, waving at everyone with love, compassion and humility.
 Everyone in the crowd admires and respects you, exactly as you are.
 No one is judging you.
 Everyone is humble and kind.
 In the crowd is your boss.
 Then you can picture yourself step down off the float and into the crowd, admiring others pass by, part of the group.